nikhilsaini113/Mind-Archieve/README.md

 - Submit title, link, and type
 - Syncs directly with your Mind Archive account

-You can find the extension code inside the `extension/` folder in this repo.
+You can find the extension code inside the `Chrome Extension/` folder in this repo.

 ---